 Oh, Pride and Prejudice miniseries, you must allow me to tell you how ardently I admire and love you.

-The iconic BBC serial, directed by Simon Langton and starring Jennifer Ehle as Elizabeth Bennet and Colin Firth as Mr. Darcy, first aired its first episode 20 years ago, on Sept.
-24, 1995 — which means, I hardly need point out, that the series is now the same age as its beloved heroine.
+The iconic BBC serial, directed by Simon Langton and starring Jennifer Ehle as Elizabeth Bennet and Colin Firth as Mr. Darcy, first aired its first episode 20 years ago in 2015, on Sept.
+24, 1995 — which means, I hardly need point out, that the series reached the same age as its beloved heroine.

 In celebration of two decades of the best Pride and Prejudice adaptation of all time (arguments to the contrary will not be received at this time), we revisited the miniseries and broke down what makes it great in the same way you watched it — episode by episode.